PLEASE NOTE IF YOU ARE WANTING TO WRITE THE AMENDED SENIOR CERTIFICATE (ADULT MATRIC):

 The matric.co.za website also has a very useful guide that addresses the statement "I am trying to find my matric results!"

-An exciting development that is currently in draft form is the National Senior Certificate for Adults (NASCA).
+An exciting development is known as the Amended Senior Certificate (ASC).

-More information can be found on the Umalusi website.
+More information can be found on the Basic Education website.

 Department of Education - Matric Forms